yudhisteer/Face-Recognition-with-Masks/README.md

 .

-After validating the face edtection test, we add the face recognition model to our code:
+After validating the face detection test, we add the face recognition model to our code:
 **4. Initialize our face recognition model by getting the weights from our pb file.
-From the face coordinates of face detection perform face recognition: **
+From the face coordinates of face detection perform face recognition:**

 ```
                     # ----face recognition